Malevolent Spirits: Mononogatari

 Malevolent Spirits: Mononogatari (もののがたり, Mononogatari) is a Japanese manga series written and illustrated by Onigunsou.
 It was first serialized in Shueisha's seinen manga magazine Miracle Jump from April 2014 to December 2015, and it was later transferred to Ultra Jump where it continued from January 2016 to June 2023.
-An anime television series adaptation by Bandai Namco Pictures was broadcast from January to March 2023.
+An anime television series adaptation by BN Pictures was broadcast from January to March 2023.
 A second season aired from July to September 2023.

+Plot

+Hyōma Kunato harbors a deep resentment toward spirits known as tsukumogami since they killed several of his family members, so he is sent to live with Botan Nagatsuki to help him see another side of them.
+Although both belong to a clan dedicated to using their divine powers to send spirits back to their world, their experiences with these vessels of otherworldly beings are very different.
+Hyōma had loved ones taken from him, while Botan was saved by tsukumogami.